What does Synergistic mean?

 Cost synergy is the expected cost savings on operating expenses from the merger of two companies.
-Typically, when two companies merge to form one company, the combined company will enjoy synergistic benefits brought by the parties to the merger.
+Typically, when two companies merge to form one company, the combined company will enjoy synergistic cost benefits brought by the parties to the merger.

 Savings on human resources costs

 One of the cost benefits is the amount incurred in paying employees’ salaries and wages.
 The merger process may make some roles redundant, and the company may lay off employees whose input is no longer needed or whose roles are duplicated.
-The move will result in costs savings, which will increase the amount of profits for the combined entity.
+The move will result in cost savings, which will increase the amount of profits for the combined entity.

 Costs incurred in acquiring technology

 When contemplating a merger or acquisition, a company may prefer transacting with a company that owns a superior technology that will benefit it.
 Such a merger helps the company save on costs that it would’ve used to acquire the technology on its own.
 The company also benefits from increased efficiencies and streamlining the production process.

 Companies that operate established distribution networks in specific geographical locations may enter into an M&A transaction with companies with distribution networks in other geographical markets.
 For example, assume that Company A has established strong distribution networks in North America, while Company B has established distribution networks in Europe.

 The merger of the two companies can give Company A access to the European distribution networks while Company B will gain access to the North American distribution networks.
 This will result in cost savings since the new entity will be able to distribute more products using the existing networks.
 The company will also achieve strong bargaining power when sourcing products from suppliers.